Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-A youth shall be notified of his or her right to counsel “as early as possible in the proceedings, and in any event before the hearing of the petition on the merits….”
-Idaho Code Ann. § 20-514(4)
+A child shall be notified of his or her right to counsel “[a]s early as possible in the proceedings, and in any event before the hearing of the petition on the merits….”
+Idaho Code Ann. § 20-514(4).

 Determination of Indigence

 “When it appears to the court that the juvenile or his parents or guardian desire counsel but are financially unable to pay for such legal services, the court shall appoint counsel to represent the juvenile and his parents or guardian….”
-Idaho Code Ann. § 20-514(1).
-If the court finds there is a conflict of interest between the youth and his or her parents or guardian, the court shall appoint separate counsel for the juvenile, regardless of the parents’s or guardian’s ability to pay, unless the youth waives counsel and the court “determines that the best interest of the juvenile does not require the appointment of counsel.”
-Idaho Code Ann. § 20-514(1).
+Idaho Code Ann. § 20-514(4).
+If the court finds there is a conflict of interest between the child and his or her parents or guardian, the court “shall” appoint separate counsel for the juvenile, regardless of the parents’ or guardian’s ability to pay, unless the child waives counsel and the court “determines that the best interest of the juvenile does not require the appointment of counsel.”
+Idaho Code Ann. § 20-514(4).

-The person liable for the support of a juvenile is “required by the court to reimburse the county for all or a portion of the cost of those legal services” provided to the juvenile by counsel, unless the court finds the adult to be indigent and that the requirement would pose a manifest hardship.
+The person liable for the support of a juvenile “may be required by the court to reimburse the county for all or a portion of the cost of those legal services” provided to the juvenile by counsel, unless the court finds the adult to be indigent and that the requirement would impose a “manifest hardship.”
 Idaho Code Ann. § 20-514(7).

 Waiver of Counsel